MilkFather/tech-training-camp-frontend/README.md

 # tech-training-camp-frontend

-Goto https://MilkFather.github.io/tech-training-camp-frontend to see it live.
+Goto https://milkfather.github.io/tech-training-camp-frontend to see it live.

+Also, please read the [open source licenses](./LICENSE.md).